syncfusion-content/javascript-docs/js/CircularGauge/Events-and-Public-Methods.md

 ### Setting Sub Gauge Location

-The [`setSubGaugeLocation`](../api/js/ejcirculargauge#methods:setsubgaugelocation) method is used to set location of subgauge.
+The [`setSubGaugeLocation`](../api/js/ejcirculargauge#methods:setsubgaugelocation) method is used to set location of subGauge.

 {% highlight html %}